 Our push-button automatic door (located at the pergola entrance, to the left of the Box Office) offers the best access to the building.
 Patrons may also be dropped off at the sidewalk marked with accessibility signage that leads to the pergola.

-- Handicap parking – Handicap parking is available in the first several spaces of the parking lot closest to the theatre.
+- Accessible parking – Accessible parking is available in the first several spaces of the parking lot closest to the theatre.

 - Elevator access – The elevator is located to the left of the Festival Stage entrances and next to the staircase to the lower level.
 The elevator accesses the Festival Stage balcony, Festival Stage accessible seating on Rows G and H, the Octagon Stage and lobby, and the restrooms.
 Ushers will be happy to assist you with the elevator and locating your seats.

-- Accessible seating – Both theatres are equipped with accessible entrances and wheelchair and companion seating.
+- Accessible seating – Both theatres are equipped with accessible entrances and seating.
 Please purchase tickets in advance to ensure the availability of accessible seating.

 Click HERE to view the theatres and download seat maps.

-- Assisted listening devices – Assisted listening devices for both theatres are available in the Gift Shop.
-Please arrive at least 20 minutes before the start of your performance and provide an ID for the use of the devices.
+- Assistive listening devices – Assistive listening devices for both theatres are available in the Gift Shop.
+Please arrive at least 15 minutes before the start of your performance and provide an ID for the use of the devices.

 - Service animals are welcome.
 Please let the Box Office know if you are bringing a service animal so that we can better accommodate you.